Assignment of endogenous retrovirus integration sites using a mixture model: A mixture model approach

 \section{A mixture model approach}

 Count data are sometimes modeled using a Poisson distribution or, if more flexibility is required, a negative binomial distribution.
 When in addition some of the counts are zeros created by a separate random mechanism, we may introduce a point mass at zero; the resulting ``zero-inflated'' count models are in fact simplistic mixture models.
-For our data, zero-inflation is not biologically appropriate because even nonzero counts $X_{ij}$ may occur when virus $i$ is absent from animal $j$.
-Instead, we must account for counts in both the ``true negative'' and ``true positive'' cases while respecting model parsimony as well as biological realities of the sequencing processes used to obtain the data.
-This section explains our modeling choices from both a statistical and biological standpoint.
-In particular, we explain why we have avoided the mixture of Poisson and truncated geometric distributions originally used by \citet{Bao2014}.
+For our data, zero-inflation is not sufficient because even nonzero counts $X_{ij}$ may occur when insertion site $i$ is absent from animal $j$.
+Instead, we must account for counts both when site $i$ is present and when it is absent.
+The counts that are observed in each of these two cases will be modeled as one component of our two-component mixture model.
+Our goal in developing this model is to respect model parsimony as well as the experimental realities of the sequencing processes used to obtain the data.
+This section explains our modeling choices and, in particular, why we have avoided the mixture of Poisson and truncated geometric distributions originally used by \citet{Bao2014}, which appears to be the only previous mixture-model-based treatment in the literature of this type of count data.